 3. Basque Coastline: A scenic road trip

-- Explore the surrounding coastal towns of San Sebastian — Gateria, Hondarribia, and Irun.
+- Explore San Sebastian's surrounding coastal towns — Gateria, Hondarribia, and Irun.

-- Perched in the northern edge of the famed Riojas wine region, Haro boasts velvety red wines and crisp whites.
+- Perched on the northern edge of the famed Riojas wine region, Haro boasts velvety red wines and crisp whites.
 Indulge in exquisite food complimented with a perfectly-paired wine.

 4. Mundaka: More than a surfer’s paradise